sdebruyn/dbt-timescaledb/docs/usage/macros.md

 The macros below are available to use in your dbt project.
 They are also used internally by the adapter to implement the configuration options.

+!!! tip
+    Usually the macros below won't be used directly but instead will be used via the configuration options of the hypertables and continuous aggregates.
+They are documented here for completeness.

 ## `enable_compression`

-Enable compression on a table.
+Enable compression on a hypertable or continuous aggregate.

 [Configuration options](compression.md#compression-settings)